kingsdigitallab/reusable-components/docs/howto/editing-markdown-files-on-github.rst

 You can find the blog posts and news articles under the /blogPostings folder.
 The team members are located under the /people folder.

+In order to `avoid redundant content`_, the metadata found in some markdown files like /people is reused across the site.
+For instance the author of a blog post only refers to the alias of a person.
+The web page for that post will automatically retrieve the full name of that person from their markdown file under /people.

 Editorial workflow
 ------------------